ECE444-2023Fall/project-1-web-application-design-group17-jigglies/README.md

 <!-- CONTACT -->
 ## Contact
-If contact is needed for any reason, please email John at the below email.
+If contact is needed for any reason, please email one of the two contacts below.

 John Lee - johnheyjun.lee@mail.utoronto.ca